orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 cpustress-4101692926-zqw2p   924m         0Mi
 ```

-As you can see it uses 924m of a 1vCPU machine
+As you can see it uses 924m of a 1vCPU machine.

 ----